 A timing-based variant of the mutual exclusion problem is considered.
-In this variant, only an upper-bound, m, on the time it takes to release the resource is known, and no explicit signal is sent when the resource is released; furthermore, the only mechanism to measure real time is an inaccurate clock, whose tick intervals take time between two constants, $c_1 \leq c_2$.

-When control is centralized it is proved that
+In this variant, only an upperbound, m, on the time it takes to release the resource is known, and no explicit signal is sent when the resource is released; furthermore, the only mechanism to measure real time is an inaccurate clock, whose tick intervals take time between two constants, $c_1 \leq c_2$.
+When control is centralized it is proved that is an exact bound on the worst case response time for any such algorithm, where n is the number of contenders for the resource and l is an upper bound on process step time.
+On the other hand, when control is distributed among processes connected via communication lines with an upper bound, d, for message delivery time, it is proved that is an upper bound.
+A new technique involving shifting and shrinking executions is combined with a careful analysis of the best allocation policy to prove a corresponding lower bound of

-$n \cdot c_2(|(m+l)/c_1|+1)+l$
+$n \cdot c_2 \left(\lfloor (m+l)/c_1 \rfloor + 1 \right) + l$